 - Fragile Speedster: Always fast, (nearly) always fragile, and depending on their growths, may be lacking in strength.

 - HeelFace Turn: Most Navarres are found on the enemy side and must be persuaded to join your army.
 Subverted with Lon'qu, in that he is a sullen swordsman with the Killing Edge who was intended to fight you in a gladiator-style match, but he was replaced as champion at the last minute by "Marth".
 After "Marth" is defeated, he still joins anyway.
+This is also averted by Felix in Three Houses, as he is recruited automatically with the rest of the Blue Lions, though it's noted that he has a strained relationship with his house leader Dimitri.

 - Master Swordsman: The Navarre is often noted for their exceptional prowess with a blade.